 Show your efforts to improve

 Every job candidate has some weaknesses.
-However, the difference between average and exceptional people is an effort to improve on their weaknesses.
-If you honestly describe your weaknesses and explain the recruiters how you try to improve on them, you will have a great answer ready….
+However, the difference between average and exceptional people is an effort they put into improving on their weaknesses.
+If you honestly describe your weaknesses and explain the recruiters how you try to improve on them, they will be satisfied with your answer.